 The spread of the novel coronavirus, COVID-19 has impacted all of our lives.
 As we seek solace in the outdoors, it is important that we also protect the health of all of our neighbors.
 Although some of the restrictions on movement have started to be relaxed, we all must do our part to promote safety outside.

 Many trail and outdoor organizations have issued guidelines for using outdoor spaces including:

-Importantly, please STAY LOCAL and AVOID HIGH USE AREAS when you are choosing where to recreate.
+Importantly, please AVOID HIGH USE AREAS when you are choosing where to recreate.

 If you see a lot of cars at a trailhead, try a different trail or go during a less busy time of day.

 PLEASE NOTE: Visitors to Vermont are required to quarantine for 14 days before visiting public spaces, including trails.
 Long-term visitors to New Hampshire are also being asked to self-quarantine for 14 days.
 Please abide by the directives for each state.